-Application in the Healing or Healed Phase of Myocardial Infarction

-Imaging techniques are useful in myocardial infarction for analysis of LV function, both at rest and during dynamic exercise or pharmacological stress, to provide an assessment of remote inducible ischemia.
-Echocardiography and radio-nuclide techniques, in conjunction with exercise or pharmacological stress, can identify ischemia and myocardial viability.
+Application in the Healing or Healed Phase of Myocardial Infarction provide an assessment of remote inducible ischemia.
+Echocardiography and radionuclide techniques, in conjunction with exercise or pharmacological stress, can identify ischemia and myocardial viability.
 Non-invasive imaging techniques can diagnose healing or healed infarction by demonstrating regional wall motion, thinning, or scar in the absence of other causes.